(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-There’s a touch of class and elegance to the Golden Gate and it should remain as long as the owners respect the history and significance of the sites past.
+There’s a touch of class and elegance to the Golden Gate, and it should remain as long as the owners respect the history and significance of the site’s past.

-Las Vegas Role Model
+The Golden Gate is a Las Vegas Role Model

 The Golden Gate should be an important role model to all the current top Las Vegas hotels.

 The hotel’s long and impressive history shows that even the biggest names in Las Vegas need to adapt to survive.
 Innovations and social changes can allow for new opportunities for business and profit.